opendocsg/slw-judgments-backfill/2000_SGHC_111/report.md

 **Burden and Standard of Proof**

 139\.
 The stings in all the libels can be broadly amalgamated into one: the plaintiff was and is a most vicious and dangerous fraud, and the defendant has to justify that.
 Being such a serious allegation, the defendant is required to prove it to a high degree of probability.
 It is obviously not the criminal standard of proof beyond reasonable doubt, but it certainly will not be on a mere balance of probability.
-The Court of Appeal in _Yogambikai Nagarajah v Indian Overseas Bank_ [1997] 1 SLR 258 said:
+The Court of Appeal in _Yogambikai Nagarajah v Indian Overseas Bank_ <span class="citation">[1997] 1 SLR 258</span> said:

 ## In Hornal v Neuberger Products [1957] 1 QB 247, the Court of Appeal of England